BOBONA/BinaryTree/README.md

 Auto-generated documentation (might be out of date) is in the javadoc folder.
 See javadoc\allclasses-frame.html for the class list.

 A prebuilt InteractiveTree.jar is also available for the test program.

+Some example input and output files are in the example-files folder.